What is Mindfulness? Transform Your Life with Present-Moment Awareness

 One mind-moment is like another – only the content of awareness differs.
 Awareness does not change, but because what we are aware of changes, we give rise to the feeling that the look and feel of our experience change as well.

 The moment we stop observing our experiences, thoughts, and feelings, the continuity of awareness is broken.
-We stop knowing that we are aware and experience ourselves as a self, defined by any one thought or feeling, or perhaps an endless stream of thoughts and feelings.
+We lose awareness of being aware and start identifying as a self.
+This self becomes tied to a single thought, feeling, or an ongoing stream of both.

 Benefits of mindfulness